 Creating and Registering CrewAI based Job descriptions creator

 This documentation explains how to build CrewAI agents that generate tailored job descriptions, register them on Fetch.ai’s Agentverse, and enable collaboration between agents for dynamic data sharing.
-Below, you'll see the main.py script containing the workflow logic run_job_posting_workflow
+Below, you'll see the main.py script containing the workflow logic run_job_posting_workflow, as well as sample scripts for a Job Description Agent and a User Agent.

 Overview